 Combining disciplines to create a new science

-The newest Nature Research journal, Nature Sustainability, blends natural, social and engineering research fields to support new policies and deliver actionable solutions to sustainability challenges.
+The Nature Research journal, Nature Sustainability, blends natural, social and engineering research fields to support new policies and deliver actionable solutions to sustainability challenges.
 These challenges can range from climate change, land degradation and water scarcity to collapsing ecosystems and expanding urban slums.
 Combining news, comment and original research, the journal’s aim is to build a multidisciplinary, cross-professional community that is equipped with the knowledge and confidence to build a more sustainable planet.
-Nature Sustainability intersects with almost every one of the UN’s Sustainable Development Goals and plays an active role in tackling many of the Grand Challenges, with a particular interest in sustainable cities and sustainable food systems.
+Nature Sustainability intersects with almost every one of the UN’s Sustainable Development Goals, with a particular interest in sustainable cities and sustainable food systems.

 Sustainability research differs from many other fields because, at its core, it is interdisciplinary and therefore doesn’t have a defined ‘home’.
 While research into Sustainability has been going on for decades, the approach has been less systematic than Basic Science which means it hasn’t attracted the same level of recognition or developed into a well-defined field with established standards.

 This was one of the main motivations for launching Nature Sustainability.
 Its vision is three-fold: to bring together broad categories of sustainability research in one place; facilitate ongoing debate about how academia is supporting the field; and define practical solutions for more effective policy-making.
 The other increasingly pressing issue that led to the launch of the journal, is the need for sustainability research to have a stronger policy and civil society interface.
 Speaking on this issue, Chief Editor, Monica Contestabile said: